 Once the porcelain veneers arrive back at our dental clinic, you will be required to come back in for a follow-up appointment where the tooth (or teeth) will be prepared and the porcelain veneers set into place.
 This process involves a thin layer (about a millimetre) of tooth enamel being removed, allowing the dental cement to adhere to the tooth.
 There are various types of veneer materials available, including composite resin veneers, temporary veneers and the most commonly used veneers, porcelain veneers.
 They are natural tooth coloured, resulting in discrete coverage.
 Once applied, porcelain veneers have the ability to effectively conceal a vast range of dental flaws.

-Due to the nature of porcelain veneers, they are resistant to stains from items that natural teeth would be susceptible to.
-Food, such as tea, coffee and red wines, may not impact on porcelain veneers as much as they would on your natural teeth.
-However, veneers may be damaged by habits such as nail biting, chewing on ice, and teeth grinding.
-The resistance to staining does not mean you can give daily oral hygiene routines the flick.
-Your veneers and the teeth behind them will still require daily maintenance as was required before the treatment.
+Due to the nature of porcelain veneers, they are resistant to stains from items that natural teeth would be susceptible to, such as tea, coffee and red wines.
+However, veneer work may be damaged by habits such as nail biting, chewing on ice, and teeth grinding.
+The resistance to staining does not, however, mean you can give daily oral hygiene routines the flick.
+Your veneers and the teeth behind them will still require daily maintenance.

 Are veneers suitable for me?

 It is recommended that you book an appointment with us so that we can discuss with you in depth the results you are wishing to achieve.
 In some cases, we may be able to recommend alternative choices that may be more suitable for your requirements.

 In general, teeth that are chipped, discoloured, or poorly shaped are good candidates for veneers.
-Veneers can also be used to hide minor crowding, gaps or bite-related problems.
-It is important to bear in mind that due to the preparation required for veneers to adhere, a small amount of enamel is necessarily removed.
-This removal of enamel is permanent and irreversible.
+They can be used to hide minor crowding, gaps or bite-related problems.
+It is important to bear in mind that due to the preparation required for veneers to adhere, a small amount of enamel is permanently removed.